m-khayyam/hazelnut/README.md

 - Cluster is marked as started before but now no other node is connected.
 Thus getting this node up is kind of restart<br/>
 - The node is unable to connect to cluster due to network issue.
 </a>
+# Implementation Limitations or Pending Work
+- No authentication on ZooKeeper Connectivity
+- Properties are not validated
+- Rest of the code is unit tested but not ZooKeeperSession(part of project not third party).
+Short of time.
+- Caveat: Catched **Exception** multiple places because Curator Framework or ZooKeeper throw Exception instead of specific exceptions.
+- Caveat: Exceptions are mostly just logged and handled within the methods.
+Because flow is supposed to continue pessimistically(network issue => cluster not up).
+And the caller don't need to decide anything on exception.

 # Application and ZooKeeper Server Startup Guide